 However, some downsides do exist.
 For instance, crowdfunding platforms often have limited time windows to raise funds, and campaigns must differentiate themselves extremely well from similar products and services in the marketplace to be successful.

-If you’re thinking of using crowdfunding for your business, the following list of pros and cons are what I believe to be among the most important to take into consideration:
+If you’re thinking of using crowdfunding for your business, the following is a list of crowdfunding advantages and disadvantages that I believe are among the most important to take into consideration:

 Pros | Cons |